ObjectifLibre/sendfilestome/README.rst

 <https://docs.djangoproject.com/en/2.0/topics/settings/>`__ for more
 information on these settings.

-The following settings are specific to SendFilesToMe and can be set in ``sendfilestome/settings.py``:
+The following settings are specific to SendFilesToMe.
+You can define these settings in ``sendfilestome/settings.py`` or in ``sendfilestome/local_settings.py``:

 ``MEDIA_ROOT``
     Path to the storage directory, where uploaded files will be stored.